gifmura/media-sample-scala/README.md

 # media-sample-scala

-This is a sample project for developers intersted in Scala and Play Framework.
+This is a sample project for developers intersted in Scala and Play Framework(2.6.x).

 This project is featuring some basic and general topics like below:

 * User registration
-* User login
+* Login & Logout
 * List articles
 * Show article details
 * Post articles
 * Relationships between database tables
 * DB transaction
 * Uploading and Displaying image files (only .png)
+* Dockerize this application and run
 * Secure sission (TODO)
 * Unit testing (TODO)